-Climate change is altering the landscape– and the way land conservation organizations do their work.
-It affects what to protect and how to plan.
-Today, more than ever before, land protection is vital for ensuring that ecosystems and the species that depend on them will thrive tomorrow.
-As the planet warms and the natural world is forced to rearrange itself, land trusts need to permanently protect a network of resilient habitats that will support a full range of biological diversity under changing conditions.
+Climate change is altering the landscape and this means land conservation organizations need to change the way they do their work.
+As the planet warms and the natural world is forced to rearrange itself, land trusts will play a vital role in ensuring a network of resilient habitats will remain that can support a full range of biological diversity under changing conditions.
 Learn more about defining these terms to build resilience here.

 The three most desirable traits for climate resilience are:

-Although the idea of connected, resilient habitat types is simple and intuitive, integrating climate science and new perspectives into land acquisition may sound like a tall order.
-However, whether your organization works independently or with partners, the information land trust practitioners need is highly accessible.
+Although the idea of connected, resilient habitat types is simple and intuitive, integrating climate science and new perspectives into land acquisition will require a new way of thinking about the landscape.
+However, whether your organization works independently or with partners, the information land trust practitioners need to do this is highly accessible.
 Advances in mapping and computing technologies mean there is more information than ever before to help you understand the biological and physical traits of landscapes.
 These emerging tools let land trusts measure and consider many factors at once on the scales they need.
 In this way, it becomes possible to build regional ecological priorities into local land-protection considerations.

 This website will help your land trust access the knowledge it needs to learn, plan, adapt, and inspire conservation actions that are responsive to changing climate systems and future uncertainties.
 If you’re not sure where to get started, try taking our self-assessment, visiting initial guidance in the “learn,” “plan,” “adapt,” and “inspire” categories, or viewing resources by region or land type.